How to Secure Your Internet Connection: Ultimate Guide

 Note that these tips are not only limited to routers.
 You can implement this practice on just about any Internet-capable device you have at home or work.
 This includes IP cameras, smart speakers, etc.

-Keep devices updated
+Keep devices up-to-date

 As we mentioned at the start of this guide, hackers are always looking for ways to bypass security measures and steal sensitive information from unwary victims.
-So the quicker you install these updates on your device, the safer you’ll be from these exploits.
+So, the quicker you install these updates on your device, the safer you’ll be from these exploits.

 Limit access to your Wi-Fi network